Works team: Baseball

 In the early days of baseball, most teams were composed of amateurs, and many of these teams were composed of players who worked for a business, such as a factory or railroad yard.
 As the profile of the sport rose, professional teams began to dominate and the factory teams faded away.

 In Japan, teams playing in the Nippon Professional Baseball leagues, like the Fukuoka SoftBank Hawks, a prominent professional baseball team owned by the SoftBank Group, are company teams which employ the name of their owners in their official team names and logos.
 Other company teams belonging to major corporations competing in the main Japanese professional baseball leagues include Chiba Lotte Marines (Lotte Holdings), Hokkaido Nippon-Ham Fighters (Nippon Ham Co., Ltd), Tohoku Rakuten Golden Eagles (Rakuten) and Tokyo Yakult Swallows (Yakult Honsha), among others.

 Basketball

 Philippines

 Most professional sports teams in the Philippines until recently, have been owned by companies, and leagues are exclusively participated at by these teams.
 Examples of such leagues include the Philippine Basketball Association, and formerly the Manila Industrial and Commercial Athletic Association and the Philippine Basketball League.

 Recent developments saw the emergence of leagues with teams based on localities, such as the Maharlika Pilipinas Basketball League and the National Basketball League.

 Portugal

 The Clube Portugal Telecom, commonly known as Portugal Telecom, was a basketball team based in Lisbon, Portugal.
 The club, a company team, was founded in 1996 and was owned by Portugal Telecom, the largest telecommunications service provider in the country.
 It was dissolved in 2003.

+United States

+During the sport's early years of existence, some of the teams that were competing in professional basketball leagues were works teams.
+Some of the more well-known examples of such teams existing in professional basketball leagues include the original American Basketball League's Washington Palace Five (sometimes referred to as the Washington Laundrymen), Toledo Red Man Tobaccos (sometimes referred to as the Toledo Redmen), and Washington Brewers (formerly known as the Washington Heurichs and the Washington Heurich Brewers) and the National Basketball League's Akron Firestone Non-Skids, Akron Goodyear Wingfoots, Fort Wayne Zollner Pistons, and Indianapolis Kautskys, with the latter two teams eventually converting themselves into being proper professional basketball teams out in the Basketball Association of America as the Fort Wayne Pistons (now Detroit Pistons) and Indianapolis Jets respectively.